elear/red/README.md

 See `/precomputer/`.

-We precompute the result of many APIs used by the website and upload them an S3-like bucket.
+We precompute the result of many APIs used by the website and upload them to an S3-like bucket.

 This is done for performance reasons (some these APIs can take minutes to compute) and it improves resilience.